sherylke/DS1011-FinalProject/README.md

 $ wget http://nlp.stanford.edu/data/glove.840B.300d.zip

-Then unzip the file and save at a folder called 'embeddings'.
+Then unzip the file and save at the 'embeddings' folder.